hans-cyfrin/sol-query/README.md

 - **Pattern Engine**: Flexible matching with wildcards, regex, and exact patterns
 - **Memory Efficient**: Lazy evaluation and caching for large codebases

-## 🚀 Performance & Scale

-- **Fast Parsing**: Tree-sitter provides efficient, incremental parsing
-- **Smart Caching**: Intelligent caching with modification time checking
-- **Lazy Evaluation**: Expensive operations only run when needed
-- **Memory Efficient**: Optimized for large codebases with thousands of contracts
-- **Parallel Processing**: Concurrent parsing and analysis where possible

-## 🤝 Contributing

-Sol-Query is actively developed and welcomes contributions:

-- **Issues**: Report bugs or request features
-- **Pull Requests**: Code improvements and new analyzers
-- **Documentation**: Help improve examples and guides
-- **Testing**: Add test cases for edge cases and new features

 ## 📄 License

 MIT License - see [LICENSE](LICENSE) for details.